 APPROACH TO EVALUATION

 Once pregnancy has been ruled out, a logical approach to women with either primary or secondary amenorrhea is to consider disorders based upon the levels of control of the menstrual cycle: hypothalamus, pituitary, ovary, and uterus.
 Determining the site of the defect is important because it determines the appropriate therapeutic regimen.
-While the most common causes of secondary amenorrhea are likely to be functional hypothalamic amenorrhea or polycystic ovary syndrome (PCOS), disorders with an anatomic or pathologic cause must be ruled out [2,3].
+While the most common causes of secondary amenorrhea are likely to be functional hypothalamic amenorrhea or polycystic ovary syndrome (PCOS), disorders with an anatomic or pathologic cause must be ruled out (algorithm 1) [2,3].

 Rule out pregnancy — A pregnancy test is recommended as a first step in evaluating any woman with secondary amenorrhea.
 Measurement of serum beta subunit of human chorionic gonadotropin (hCG) is the most sensitive test.
 Commercially available home kits for measurement of hCG in urine are improving, but the clinician who suspects pregnancy should order a serum hCG measurement, even if the woman had a negative home test.

 History — The woman should be asked about any past medical history, risk factors, or symptoms that might suggest any of the major causes of secondary amenorrhea or oligomenorrhea (algorithm 1 and table 1).
 The history should include the following questions: